February 12-March 7, 2025

 Violence & Scariness: 1 out of 5 stars

-Sensory Advisories: 1 out of 5 stars
+Sensory Advisories 1 out of 5 stars

 Musical numbers can be loud and some sound effects are jarring.
 Milo’s imagination and feelings are portrayed through stage magic.
 Lighting moves quickly from dark to bright and some stage effects such as fog, dry ice, and haze may be used.
-We will update this section as we learn more about production elements.

 Potentially Anxious Moments: 2 out of 5 stars